edoburu/docker-python-runner/README.rst

 The virtualenv is not really needed as the image is already clean.
 However, it makes sure the packages are installed in the ``/build`` folder, which makes it easier to debug failed builds later.
-When not using a virtualenv, use ``pip install --src=.. -r src/requirements.txt`` to avoid installing any editable packages in the current project folder.